 The Red Arrows help more than 500 UK charities every year, supporting a variety of important causes directly and indirectly.

-And more than 1,000 people, including youth groups and members of the public, are hosted by the team every 12 months, as part of a busy visitor programme which runs by invitation at the Red Arrows’ base at RAF Scampton.
+And more than 1,000 people, including youth groups and members of the public, are hosted by the team every 12 months, as part of a busy visitor programme which runs by invitation at the Red Arrows’ base.

 Often, these visits will have been offered to charities as auction prizes as part of their official fundraising activities.